lacymorrow/crossover/docs/DEVELOPMENT.md

 - **ESLint** with the XO config.
 - **Tabs**, no semicolons.
 Spaces inside arrays/objects/parens.
 Imports sorted alphabetically.
 - Don't introduce new frameworks — vanilla HTML/JS keeps the runtime tiny.
-- No `.unwrap()`-style "this should never fail" code in the IPC layer — surface errors and log them through `electron-log`.
+- Don't write "this should never fail" code in the IPC layer — surface errors and log them through `electron-log`.

 ## Architecture cheat sheet